Ultra-Code/archsway/README.md

 - enable DNSOverTLS for resolved
 - iwd for wifi and enable it dhcp client
 - symlink /run/systemd/resolve/stub-resolv.con to /etc/resolv.conf for dns resolution
+TODO: review the usefullness of the lines below
 - disable unneeded services that run at boot like man-db.timer and mask ldconfig.service,systemd-rfkill*
 - disable journaling to persistent storage by setting Storage in journal.conf to volatile and masking systemd-journal-flush.service
 - link kitty to xterm